cheind/gcsl/README.md

 **Relabeling details**
 Let `(s_t,a_t,g)` be a state-action-goal tuple from an experienced trajectory and `(s_(t+r),a_(t+r),g)` any future state reached within the same trajectory.
 While the agent might have failed to reach `g`, we may construct the relabeled training objective `(s_t,a_t,s_(t+r))`, since `s_(t+r)` was actually reached via `s_t,a_t,s_(t+1),a_(t+1)...s_(t+r)`.

+**Discussion** Note, by definition, an optimal policy is one that reaches it goals.
+In that sense, past experiences with relabeling applied are optimal under any policy.
+Hence, old data can be reused at all times to improve the current policy.
+A potential drawback of this optimality definition is the absence of an *efficient* goal reaching behavior notion.
+However, the paper (and subsequent experiments) show experimentally that the resulting behavioral strategies are fairly goal-directed.

 ## About this repository
 This repository contains a vanilla, easy-to-understand  PyTorch-based implementation of the proposed method and applies it to an customized Cartpole environment.
 In particular, the goal of the adapted Cartpole environment is to: a) maintain an upright pole (zero pole angle) and to reach a particular cart position (shown in red).
 A qualitative performance comparison of two agents at different training times is shown below.
 Training started with a random policy, no expert demonstrations were used.